 We have put much of our effort into investigating international aid because this is where we feel an individual donor can accomplish the most good (in terms of significant life change) per dollar given.
 More

-We have investigated U.S. charities in the past and may do so again in the future.
-See our recommendations for donors interested in focusing on the U.S.
+We have investigated charities serving the poor in the U.S. in the past and may do so again in the future.
+See our research in this area.

 We discuss these issues at our writeup on quality of life in the developing world.
 On one hand, people in Sub-Saharan Africa are much worse off, and much more likely to die prematurely, than people in wealthier parts of the world.
 On the other hand, those who live past the age of 5 have strong chances of living to age 60 or so; saving a life even from a single cause of death means saving a person who is likely to live quite a while longer.

 We have spent significant time looking into this topic, though we have not yet written up our findings.
 In brief:

 We publish critical questions that you can ask charities working in causes we haven't covered.
 These questions are based only on our very limited understanding of these causes, but they may be useful starting points.

 For the charities that we direct the most funds to, we intend to publish regular reports on the charity's progress against its objectives and on its updated financial situation.
 In 2013, we completed updates on the three organizations to which we had directed the most funding:

 We plan to continue the practice of publishing regular updates on our top charities.

 Accomplishing as much good as possible per dollar spent is an important value to us, and we put substantial work into cost-effectiveness estimates.
 We publish cost-effectiveness figures that represent our best estimates, given all available information.
 We publish the full details behind these figures and provide spreadsheets that allow readers to see what the most debatable inputs are, and how the estimates change as these estimates vary.